.......................................The Coldwater Spring Deception

 Fudally met Gary Cavender back in 1991 after he had a Minnesota Historical Society marker ceremony at

 spring from Fudally.
-When the Dakota Society first met, Carvender heard Fudally talk about the
+When the Dakota Society first met, Cavender heard Fudally talk about the

 spring at that meeting and then at other DS meetings as well.
-For years, Fudally never heard Carvender say anything
+For years, Fudally never heard Cavender say anything

 about the spring.
-What Carvender presented in his NPS testimony was a "creation story" - made up after
+What Cavender presented in his NPS testimony was a "creation story" - made up after

 he and his co-conspiring associates became interested in the Coldwater Spring site, which was Bureau

 that natives had (under certain circumstances) the first right to claim land if